snurr-group/2D-energy-histogram/README.md

 ## Reference
 If you find the code and data are useful to your project, please cite this paper:
-Shi, Li, Anstine, Tang, Colina, Sholl, Siepmann, Snurr, "Two-dimensional Energy Histograms as Features for Machine Learning to Predict Adsorption in Diverse Nanoporous Materials", to be published.
+Shi, Li, Anstine, Tang, Colina, Sholl, Siepmann, Snurr, "Two-dimensional Energy Histograms as Features for Machine Learning to Predict Adsorption in Diverse Nanoporous Materials", J. Chem.
+Theory Comput.
+2023.
+[DOI: 10.1021/acs.jctc.2c00798](https://pubs.acs.org/doi/full/10.1021/acs.jctc.2c00798)